hohonuuli/matlube/README.md

 ## Scala DSL for Matrix libraries.

 Matlube is a Matlab-like linear algebra DSL for Scala.
 This library only supports dense double matrices.

-It's designed to work as a front end to other Matrix libraries.
+It's designed to work as a front end to other Java Matrix libraries.
 Currently, there are two back-ends: one for Jama (http://math.nist.gov/javanumerics/jama/) and another for EJML (http://code.google.com/p/efficient-java-matrix-library/).
 Why have different back-ends?
 Well, everyone has thier favorite Matrix library.
 Different back-ends allows Matlube to easily integrate with whatever your prefered library is.

 ## Example code